IELTS Band 9 model essay samples are everywhere on the internet. But are they really Band 9?

-Here are my 9 reasons with 9 quick changes you can make to your own Task 2 essays.
+Here are my 9 reasons and 9 quick changes you can make to your own Task 2 essays.

 Watch the video or listen to the podcast below for the full explanation.

-Also see my previous blog: ‘How to write a Band 9 IELTS Task 2 Essay’.
+Also see my other blog: ‘How to write a Band 9 IELTS Task 2 Essay’.